Administration

 Release Files have a checkbox named ‘Download button’ that determines which binary/source package download link to display for a given OS.
 This information is used by the OS detection JS on the site so pick the package in most widespread use.
 On Source distributions be sure to check the ‘Download button’ for the .tgz version for widest compatibility.

-The jobs application is using to display Python jobs on the site.
+The jobs application is used to display Python jobs on the site.
 The data items should be fairly self explanatory.
 There are a couple of things to keep in mind.
 Logged in users of the site can submit jobs for review.

 Status: